Immigration Lawyer Cost for a Green Card (2025 Guide)

 • Form I-140 (employment): $715 + Asylum Program Fee ($600 regular / $300 small employer / $0 nonprofit)

 If your I-485 is filed with or adjudicated by the Immigration Court (EOIR), add $1,500 under H.R.
-1. (Applies to requests postmarked on/after July 22, 2025; USCIS will reject any form postmarked on/after Aug 21, 2025 without the proper H.R.
-1 fees.)
+1. This applies to requests postmarked on or after July 22, 2025.
+USCIS will reject any form postmarked on or after Aug 21, 2025 without the proper H.R.
+1 fees.

 Translation Services

-Documents not in English need certified translations.
+Any document not in English needs a certified translation.

 Cost per page: $20 – $40